 Terngu sweated, fidgeting nervously on his spot.
 He thought about his wife who had opted not to witness the ceremony…

-“Hmmm” exhaled the old chief priest.
+“Hmmm” the old chief priest finally exhaled.
 Terngu jolted his head upwards and watched impatiently as the man slowly turned around to face them.
-His mother joined in the wait, certain of her assumptions but hoping that she was wrong.
+His mother joined in the wait, certain of her assumptions but hoping that she had been wrong all along.

 Terngu was bewildered.
-He shot his mother a questioning look, demanding with his eyes an explanation over the chief priest’s statement, but his old mother nodded understandably at the chief priest’s instructions, “We will do as you have said” she assured him.
+He shot his mother a questioning look, demanding with his eyes an explanation over the chief priest’s statement, but his old mother nodded with understanding at the chief priest’s instructions, “We will do as you have said” she assured him.

 The old man nodded, stomped his walking stick to the floor before commencing to stride out of the thatched hut.

-“It is okay” his mother commented satisfied, “spread no more”
+“It is okay” his mother commented, feeling satisfied, “spread no more”

 His wife had been watching from her bed, terrified.
-The recent turnaround of events and speculations had planted fear in her heart, over her own child.
+The recent turnaround of events and speculations at the house had planted fear in her heart, over her own child.
 But she continued to carry her in her thighs, grateful that in the least, she would not be spending the night alone.

-The couple found it hard to shut their eyes and fall sleep, petrified about what the outcome of their experiment would be.
+That night, the couple found it hard to shut their eyes and fall asleep, both were petrified about what the outcome of their experiment would be.

 They clung to each other on their old flat mattress, dressed with a singular wrapper, with the infant asleep by their side.